pcsn99/Clinic-Appointment-System/README.md

-# Clinic Appointment Scheduling System – Admin Project Setup
+# Clinic Appointment Scheduling System

 Welcome!
-Follow these steps to set up the **Admin Laravel Project** locally.
+Follow these steps to set up the **Laravel Project** locally.

 ---